rune/rune/docs/docs/how-it-works/supported-games.md

 - Cookie Clicker, Egg Inc, Tap Titans, and other idle games
 - Snake, Bomberman, Pac-Man, and other fast-paced arcade games

 These are just some examples to give you an idea.
-Pretty much any multiplayer game is possible with Rune!
+Pretty much any multiplayer game is possible with Dusk!

 ## Roadmap